The How-tos of atoti Dashboards

 This will create an H2 database under the folder “content”:

-Refer to atoti documentation for more configuration options.
+Refer to Atoti documentation for more configuration options.

-Sharing atoti dashboards
+Sharing Atoti dashboards

 Your users will be able to access the dashboards from the web application.
 However, if you would like to bring them to a specific dashboard, you can simply share its URL with the users.